 Fellows will lead two two-hour workshops in the spring of 2019 followed by a 10-week commitment in the summer of 2019 of 20 hours per week for a total award of $8,000.

-The fellows will need to meet with Hopkins humanities faculty leading a speaking series at CCBC; the principal investigator at JHU, Vice Dean Joel Schildbach; and the director of the Mellon Initiative and director of undergraduate research, Dr. Natalie Strobach.
+The fellows will need to meet with Hopkins humanities faculty leading a speaking series at CCBC; the principal investigator at JHU, Vice Dean Joel Schildbach; and the director of the Mellon Initiative and Assistant Dean of Undergraduate Research, Dr. Natalie Strobach.